 10. Open a High-Interest Savings Account

 If you’re looking to find the best high-interest savings accounts, online banks tend to offer better yields than their brick-and-mortar counterparts.
-That’s because online banks don’t require much overhead to operate and can, therefore, give more money back to their members.
+That’s because online banks don’t require much overhead to operate and can afford to give more money back to their members.

 11. Open a Christmas Account or Sub-Savings Account